Svcg17/holbertonschool-web_front_end/0x09-implement_a_design_from_scratch/README.md

 - The web page is developed from scratch, using no libraries or Javascript.
 - The webpage switches to a mobile version for devices with a screen width of 140px or less.
+- It is both responsive and accessible
+- Mainly using flexbox and css variables

 ## End Product
+Here's how the website looks like:

 ### Desktop
 ![Desktop view](./images/desktop.jpg)